AndriyKalashnykov/k8s-mysql-init-data/readme.md

 mysql> exit
 ```

-or connect to MySQL client pod
+or connect to MySQL from mysql-client pod

 ```bash
 kubectl exec -it mysql-client -n mysql /bin/ash